 - Where is the water shutoff valve.

-- What to do in some often encountered situations: garbage disposal jams, electrical outlet stops working etc.
+- What to do in some often encountered situations: garbage disposal jams, the electrical outlet stops working, etc.

 - Go over Condo or HOA rules if any.